API-Based Delivery

 This format defines:

 Payloads sent to the API are expected to align with this format.
-The API does not redefine the structure; it enforces the contract described in Standardized Transactional Format.
+The API does not redefine the structure; it enforces the contract described in the Standardized Transactional Format documentation.

 In particular:

-Each record must include the mandatory order creation timestamp defined in the standardized format.
+Each record must also include the mandatory order creation timestamp defined in the standardized format.

 Completed transactions only